titzer/virgil/README.md

 Virgil can compile to native binaries for Linux or Darwin, to jar files for the JVM, or to WebAssembly modules.
 Linux binaries can run successfully under Windows using Window's Linux system call layer.
+The compiler is naturally a cross-compiler, able to compile from any supported platform to any other supported platform, so you need only be able to run on one of these platforms in order to target any of the others.

 * x86-darwin : 32-bit Darwin kernels (MacOS)
 * x86-linux : 32-bit Linux kernels